REU in Tropical Ecology

 Plant Population Ecology and Invasive Species Biology

-Dr. Amelia Merced works with bryophytes, a group of plants that includes mosses, liverworts and hornworts.
-Her research in the Luquillo Experimental Forest consists of documenting the diversity of bryophytes and ecological factors that affect their distribution.
-Students can develop projects in ecology, floristics and reproductive biology of bryophytes, and are encourage to design field experiments and use herbarium or historical data in their project.
+Dr. Amelia Merced, UPR and IITF, works with bryophytes, a group of plants that includes mosses, liverworts and hornworts.
+Students in the REU program can develop research in areas of bryophyte biology and the ecological factors that influence the presence of bryophytes in the rainforest.
+Research in the Luquillo Experimental Forest consists of documenting the diversity of bryophytes and investigating the ecological factors that affect their distribution, including habitat and historical land use.
+Some specific questions to address are how bryophyte species richness and abundance relates to elevation, microclimate and distance from streams throughout the landscape.
+For epiphytic bryophytes, students can investigate how canopy cover and host tree characteristics affect bryophyte communities.
+Students can develop other projects in ecology, floristics and reproductive biology of bryophytes, and are encouraged to design field experiments and use herbarium or historical data in their project.

 Stream food webs, droughts, and hurricanes